 The beauty of The Ordinary is there is a product for pretty much everyone.
 No matter what your skin needs are, they have you covered.
 Healthy skin requires a mix of ingredients to function at it’s best and this brand allows you to incorporate them all without having to spend more money than necessary or fair.
 The Ordinary gives consumers the chance to create a fully customized skincare routine based on individual skin type, needs and budget.
 Some will use The Ordinary exclusively and others will pick and choose the right pieces to compliment their favourite products from other brands, which is what I do.
 I couldn’t imagine not using something from NIOD daily and I also adore my products from green beauty brands like de Mamiel and Aurelia.
 That’s what makes The Ordinary so special – you have choice, power and freedom, and there is so much more to come like sunscreen (fill in), and I can’t wait.

 I know how confusing it can be to understand what to use, when and why, so I hope this review will serve as a guide you can bookmark and reference to learn more about each product.
-I also hope this will help you to make a more informed decision about what to buy from The Ordinary, which is why along with this review you will find recommended routines for every skin type and issue that you can check out here on Monday the 26th.
+I also hope this will help you to make a more informed decision about what to buy from The Ordinary, which is why along with this review you will find recommended routines for every skin type and issue that you can now check out here.